What is a beta test?

 Why do companies run these tests?

-A successful beta test can have a huge impact on the success of the product, and can sometimes mean the difference between success and failure for a new product.
+A successful test can have a huge impact on the success of the product, and can sometimes mean the difference between success and failure for a new product.
 A beta test can uncover problems with a product, new marketing angles, and other key bits of information.
 So, a relatively small amount of time and money invested into a beta test can result in a big return for the company.

 What is Betabound?

-We’re a website devoted to listing all the available beta testing opportunities out there on the interwebs.
+We’re a website devoted to listing all the available testing opportunities out there on the interwebs.
 Our goal is to help testers find cool products to test and to help neat companies find enthusiastic testers.
 Learn more about Betabound.

 I see a lot of icons next to the Betabound opportunities.
 What do they mean?